fusion-jena/automatic-KG-creation-with-LLM/README.md

 Add the Hugging face access token in the helper_functions.py in the following line: access_token_read = os.getenv('access_token_read_hf')

-Install the prerequisite using the requirements.txt file.
+Create virtual environment and install the prerequisite using the requirements.txt file.
+The code (v2.0.1) was tested & reproduced using Python 3.10.16 on a Linux system.

 To run the whole pipeline, submit (execute) your job using main.py and use config.ini to customise the variables and paths